tagecode/flarum-donate/README.md

 If the value is set normally, it will be displayed according to the situation.

-1. When not logged in, the link will be displayed when the valid value is set normally.
+1. When not logged in, the link will be displayed.
-2. After logging in, the current login person’s own link is **not displayed** on his own information page, and the values set by other people are displayed normally.
+2. After logging in, the current login person’s own link is **not displayed** on his own information page, and the values set by other people are displayed.

 ## Reference